hmseeb/leadrscribe/README.md

 ---

-*"Your search for the right speech-to-text tool can end here—not because Handy is perfect, but because you can make it perfect for you."*
+*"Your search for the right speech-to-text tool can end here—not because LeadrScribe is perfect, but because you can make it perfect for you."*